Austinjnr/covid-19-Tracker/README.md

 # covid-19-Tracker

-This a web application of CoronaVirus statistical data built in react, to access the platform <a href=" https://covid-19-tracker-db3rv2t8v-austinjnr.vercel.app/"> Here is the live link.</a>>
+This a web application of CoronaVirus statistical data built in react, to access the platform, <a href="https://covid-19-tracker-db3rv2t8v-austinjnr.vercel.app/">here is the live link.</a>

 ## Description